elennick/retry4j/README.md

 Retry4j does not require any external dependencies.
 It does require that you are using Java 8 or newer.
 Javadocs are hosted at http://www.javadoc.io/doc/com.evanlennick/retry4j/0.10.0.

-Continuous Integration results are available via Travis CI here: https://travis-ci.org/elennick/retry4j.
+Continuous integration results are available via Travis CI here: https://travis-ci.org/elennick/retry4j.

+Code coverage information is available via Coveralls here: https://coveralls.io/github/elennick/retry4j

 ### Exception Handling Config